wei994/Reproduce-of-OOK-CNNs-Demudulation/README.md

 4. The Numerical signal  = received_signal_n + noise_n
 5. And then calculate the Ins_BER and Ave_BER

-For now, the function is not stable,I am trying to fix the problem.
+For now, the function is not stable, I am trying to fix the problem.
+The second code BER_Rb.ipynb is the previous code to evaluate the affect of Rb rate bit to BER.